ebi-gdp/globflow/README.md

   --input assets/example_input.json \
   --outdir downloads \
   --secret_key key \
   --threads 10
 ```

 When using a grid executor, `--threads` will control the number of jobs submitted to the scheduler.
+If you want to submit lots of jobs to the scheduler, set `--threads 0`.

 If you're running globflow on a desktop computer, try setting `--threads` to the number of CPUs you have.